kswedberg/dotfiles/README.md

   * **Ruby / rbenv**: Installs a "recent" Ruby version (as of 2017-12-01) via `rbenv` (which was installed via Homebrew).
   * **Composer** Installs global Composer packages for PHP

+* Run `./setup2.sh` from _this project's main directory_ to install global node modules and ruby gems.
 * Run `mackup restore`
 * In **Atom**: install the package-sync package.
 Then run the `package-sync:Sync` command (using ⌘⇧P)